Jane2019/Exploration/User behavior analysis in Taobao APP/README.md

 [Have a look here!](https://public.tableau.com/profile/jane.g6560#!/vizhome/userbehavioranalysis/Analysis)

-I will put a screan shot at the bottom for a quick view.
+I will put one of screan shots at the bottom for a quick view.

 ## Table of contents